froboy/yusaopeny_docs/content/en/docs/wiki/Composer-version-constraints-for-Open-Y.md

 By having multiple OR (`||`) conditions we are providing information for developers on which versions could be used for upgrades.
 There are cases when the latest, even stable version of dependency could be incompatible with some other functionality and it makes sense to keep the version older while functionality is in the process of upgrading.

-For example, if, for some reason, `custom_formatters` 3.0 won't be compatible with any of Y USA Open Y dependencies at the time of release, a developer can select an older beta version in order to proceed with the upgrade.
+For example, if, for some reason, `custom_formatters` 3.0 won't be compatible with any of YMCA Website Services dependencies at the time of release, a developer can select an older beta version in order to proceed with the upgrade.

-To select a specific version of a dependency when you do an upgrade of Y USA Open Y, add a dependency and its version alongside Y USA Open Y at the `composer require...` step.
+To select a specific version of a dependency when you do an upgrade of YMCA Website Services, add a dependency and its version alongside YMCA Website Services at the `composer require...` step.

 For example: